 Borneo is home to the largest population of critically endangered orangutans in the world: about 55,000.
-But those numbers are falling.
-It’s predicted that by 2025, that number will drop to 47,000.
+But those numbers are falling fast.
 Forest fires and fragmentation have ravaged much of the species’ key habitat, and hundreds of wild orangutans have been trafficked as pets.
-Smithsonian researchers are partnering with a rehabilitation center in the West Kalimantan province that has rescued more than 250 orangutans, with 85 currently on track to be reintroduced to the wild.
-With your help, scientists will study why certain orangutans disproportionately catch diseases, namely malaria, so they can develop key diagnostics and standardized mitigation procedures.
+Researchers are partnering with a rehabilitation center in the West Kalimantan province that has rescued more than 250 orangutans, with 85 currently on track to be reintroduced to the wild.
+With your help, scientists will study why certain orangutans disproportionately catch diseases like malaria so they can develop key diagnostics and standardized mitigation procedures.
 With these insights, rescued orangutans, and the wild populations they are rejoining, will be less vulnerable to dangerous diseases.

 Borneo has become a tough landscape for its orangutan population.
 Over the past four decades, its rainforests have declined drastically, shrinking from 75 percent to less than 30 percent today.
 As the forests are razed to make way for more palm oil plantations, orangutans are losing their homes and lives.
 Human-orangutan interactions are also on the rise: infant orangutans are often captured from the wild to be kept as pets, an issue that is becoming increasingly frequent.
 With habitat shrinkage and closer interfaces between people and wild apes, the possibility of disease transfer between them is also increasing, paving the way for possible disease outbreaks in orangutans, humans, or both.

 What exactly is being done to help and where?